QE-Lab/dqcsim/doc/src/c-api/handle.apisrc.md

 interface it requires the primary handle it operates on to have: the functions have the form `dqcs_<interface>_*`.

+## Thread-safety

+The global state that the API calls operate on is purely *thread-local*.
+This means that you can't exchange API objects/handles between threads.
+However, this also makes the API perfectly thread-safe.

 ## Functions common to all handles

 The following functions are available for all handle types.

 @@@c_api_gen ^dqcs_handle(?!.*_t$)@@@

-## Handles and multithreading

-The global state that the API calls operate on is purely *thread-local*.
-This means that you can't exchange API objects/handles between threads.
-However, this also makes the API perfectly thread-safe.